manwar/theweeklychallenge/content/blog/perl-weekly-challenge-194.md

 Welcome to the `Week #194` of `The Weekly Challenge`.

 Today is the first `Monday` of the month and time to declare our next champion.
 With great pleasure, we announce `Bruce Gray` as the next `Champion of The Weekly Challenge`.
 We don't have the email address of `Bruce`, unfortunately.
-If you are reading the message then please share your email with us.
+If you are reading this message then please share your email address with us.

 Two new members joined the `Team PWC` last week, [**Thomas Köhler**](https://github.com/jeanluc2020) and  [**David Ferrone**](https://github.com/zapwai).
 Welcome on board, we hope you enjoy the fun every week with us.